helicopter-1/plugin-deployment/docs/node_scripts_details.md

 |PASS_KEYSTORE="$oM3$tr*nGp4$$w0Rd$"| Min.
 12 characters, 3 lower, 3 upper, 3 numbers, 3 symbols & no more than 3 identical consecutive characters|
 |DB_PWD_NEW="testdbpwd1234"|This is your new secure Postgres DB password & NO special characters|

-You can reveiw the 'sample.vars' file for the full list of VARIABLES.
+You can review the 'sample.vars' file for the full list of VARIABLES.